Essential Guide to Understanding Liability Insurance for Your Business

 Understanding Product Liability Insurance

 If your organization is sued due to a defective product claim, product liability insurance will step in to protect you from financial penalties.
-These penalties include bodily injury, property damage, court fees, legal defense costs, and out-of-court settlements.
+These penalties include bodily injury liability coverage, property damage liability coverage, court fees, legal defense costs, and out-of-court settlements.

 Product liability insurance can be hugely beneficial, as these cases often take time and money.
 Even if your organization did everything by the books to protect consumers from harm, you still might be found liable to pay.
-Even if you are not found liable, the costs and expenses due to lost time and manpower could be costly.
+The costs and expenses due to lost time and manpower could be costly, even if you are not found liable.
 Having product liability insurance in place can help.

 What Does Product Liability Insurance Cover?